rradczewski/ymmv/_drafts/Awesome_technical_interviews_part_2.md

 With the retrospective closed off, I thank the candidate for their time and explain how we go from here.
 I usually ask if they have a deadline until which they would like to hear back from us and that they could reach out to me anytime in case they have questions about the company.

 The meeting doesn't end here for me though: The next half hour is spent on me refining my notes and actively looking for biases I could have overlooked that might influence my impression.
-After that, I meet with the line manager and relay my impression to them (not the notes though).
+After that, I meet with the line manager and relay my impression to them.

 ## That's it!

-So this is how I have been conducting technical interviews at my clients'.
-If you like to read more, make sure to check out the [*Further Readings*]({% link _drafts/Awesome_technical_interviews_part_0.md %}#-further-readings) I added in the introduction post.
+So this is how I have been conducting technical interviews at my clients so far.
+If you'd like to read more, make sure to check out the [*Further Readings*]({% link _drafts/Awesome_technical_interviews_part_0.md %}#-further-readings) I added in the introduction post.

-If you want me to bring this process to your company, send me a mail at [hello@craftswerk.io](mailto:hello@craftswerk.io) so we can talk about the specifics over a coffee.
+*If you want me to bring this process to your company, send me a mail at [hello@craftswerk.io](mailto:hello@craftswerk.io) so we can talk about the specifics over a coffee or via video chat.*